> Jan 13th, 2021: Interactive map-guide embedded.

 6. From Dom na Zelenici (1536 m), 3 h, marked, not difficult walk up.
 On a few places of the upper path below Vrtača helmet useful (falling stones).

 7. From Klagenfurter Huette, 1663 m, over Široka Riža or more to the west Dolga Riža.
-Steep scree slope, 2-3h.
+Steep scree slopes, 2-3 h.
 Mainly used for descents.

 8. From Klagenfurter Huette (1663 m), 2 h 30 min.
-There are four approaches, two were already mentioned under #4 and #7, directly over the north rocks of Stol goes a medium difficult ferrata and the fourth possibility is...
+There are four approaches, three were already mentioned under #4 and #7, and directly over the northern rocks of Stol goes a medium difficult ferrata.

-9. Two steep scree passages which lead you from Klagenfurter Huette (1663 m) to the main crest east of the summit (not marked): Janezev zleb and Martin zleb.
+9. Two steep couloirs which lead you from Klagenfurter Huette (1663 m) to the main crest east of the summit (not marked): Janežev žleb and Martin žleb.

 10. From Poden valley (Bodental) over the Vrtača pass.
-Scree slopes, quite hard walk-up.
+Scree slopes, quite tedious walk-up.
 Not marked.
 4 h.
 Rarely used in summer.

 11. Orlice ridge (Stol NE ridge).
 From Belščica notch, 1840 m over the two peaks of Jelenčka / Edelweiss Spitzen, 1964 m, Celovška špica / Klagenfurter Spitze, 2105 m, and Krkotnik, 2116 m to the main summit.
 UIAA III (one detail), mostly UIAA II.
 3 h 15 min.